 D3 Principle – The Board will undertake a formal and rigorous annual evaluation of its own performance and that of its standing committees and individual directors.
 The evaluation will include the balance of skills, experience, independence and knowledge of the Company, diversity (including gender), how the members of the Board work together and other factors relevant to the effectiveness of the Board, as well as whether each director continues to contribute effectively and to demonstrate commitment to the role.

-D3.1 Commitment – The Chairman will lead the evaluation and be responsible for acting on its results within an appropriate timeframe.
+D3.1 Commitment – The Chairman will lead an annual evaluation of the effectiveness of the Board and each director, including soliciting views of senior management and shareholders and be responsible for acting on its results within an appropriate timeframe.
 The evaluation will be externally-facilitated at least every three years.

 D3.2 Commitment – The Senior Independent Director will lead the performance evaluation of the Chairman, including the views of the Executive Directors.